V0lk3n/V0lk3n.github.io/writeup/HTB-CyberApocalypse2024/HTB-CyberApocalypse2024-WriteUp.md

 Compilation failed: 3 error(s), 0 warnings
 ```

-Apparently, the `return cipherText;` and and `return "error"`, give me some error, also `cipherText` seem not taking in count, due to be outside the glob.
+Apparently, the `return cipherText;` and `return "error"`, give me some error, also `cipherText` seem not taking in count, due to be outside the glob.

 To fix this, i just deleted and replace them with some `Console.WriteLine`.
 Also i noticed that the last `catch (Exception ex)` is not at the correct position so i fixed that too.